 Who Should Read This Document

 Everyone involved in the architecture and design of SaaS applications would benefit from adopting this methodology, but especially: engineering and product leaders, and founders of companies starting or re-evaluating their monetization journey.

 PriceOps is a methodology that enables iteration and flexibility.
 It describes a set of implementation properties that facilitate pricing model exploration by effectively managing inherent complexity.
 Think of this as a set of architecture blueprints and best practices, which can assist in the ongoing development and refinement of your pricing infrastructure.

 PriceOps is not a prescriptive guideline about how any particular product should be priced, or how such a price should be determined.
-Rather, it is, a guideline for how a pricing model must be implemented to maximize flexitility and stability.
+Rather, it is a guideline for how a pricing model must be implemented to maximize flexibility and stability.

 PriceOps is how to operate the pricing.

 Pricing is a critical component of a product, touching all parts of the organization.
 The price incentivizes some user behavior and expectations, and discourages others.
 Support and sales often need to adjust prices for specific customers.
 Engineering must enable or disable features based on customer tiers and current usage.
 The pricing model positions a product among its competitors, vital for product marketing.
 Pricing models are critical for tracking and forecasting the financial performance of a company.

 Like most aspects of a product, it is difficult to know in advance the ideal price structure for a product.
 Even friendly potential customers will misjudge their own future behavior and preferences, so the problem is low-information until engaging with the market.
 As the landscape evolves and the organization learns from interactions with the market, the pricing structure of a product must evolve.